danmaclean/tidyversebook/docs/motivation.md

 The aim of this book is to introduce you to some tools that can reduce the pain of data analysis.
 The techniques here won't get rid of all your problems - there's no magic bullet for that, but they will reduce them to a more manageable size.

 The techniques themselves take a bit of getting used to - there is a learning curve.
-But over all they're a much smaller pain and are worth it especially if you're going to re-analyse growing datasets or do similar analysis over again.
+But over all they're a much smaller pain and are worth it especially if you're going to re-analyse growing datasets or do similar analysis over and over (and over) again.

 <div class="figure">
 <img src="assets/baby_bull.jpg" alt="A smaller pain in the ..."  />